tl-nguyen/freqtrade-pi/README.md

 ```

 ## Stop the strategy bot
-- Use `remote_stop.sh` script to stop and remove the bot:
+- Use `stop` command to stop and remove the bot:
 ```
 ./fp.sh stop -s bbrsi
 ```

 ## Strategy logs
-- Use `remote_logs.sh` script to see the strategy logs in real time:
+- Use `logs` command to see the strategy logs in real time:
 ```
 ./fp.sh logs -s bbrsi
 ```

 ## Check which strategies are running
-- Use `remote_ps.sh` script to see which strategies are running right now:
+- Use `ps` command to see which strategies are running right now:
 ```
 ./fp.sh ps
 ```